SAPRC/MechGen/utils/box_model_saprc/README.md

 Fortran programs and files that were developed over almost a 40-year period for chemical mechanism development, evaluation, and box modeling applications research.

 The mechanism output derived from **MechGen** can be directly implemented into the SAPRC box model and run with the corresponding version of the SAPRC-based mechanism for a quick setup.
 For detailed instructions, please refer to **ModelPgm.pdf**.
-If you have any questions about configuring the model, contact Dr. Bill Carter (carter@cert.ucr.edu) or Dr. Jia Jiang (jiajiang@mit.edu).
+If you have any questions about configuring the model, contact Bill Carter (carter@cert.ucr.edu) or Jia Jiang (jiajiang@mit.edu).

 # **Model File Distribution**